 Once you link your financial accounts, Cushion scans your transactions for fees and interest charges.
 Once it spots one, it negotiates with your service provider via secure email, chat or mail.
 The process can take anywhere from two to 90 days depending on the institution.Cushion supports 15,000 banks and credit unions, including Chase, Bank of America, Wells Fargo and American Express.
 It has successfully refunded over $3 million to customers as of September 2020.

 How to sign up

 Sign up with Cushion in four steps:

-- Go to the official Cushion website.
-Enter your email address and click Get Started.
+- Go to the official Cushion website and click Scan For Fees.